mentum/lambdaws/README.md

 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/mentum/lambdaws?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://img.shields.io/travis/mentum/lambdaws.svg?style=flat)](https://travis-ci.org/mentum/lambdaws)

-Lambdaws makes it trivial to build highly scalable with high availability applications.
-Built on top of AWS Lambda.
-The goal of Lambdaws is to remove friction when using Lambda and make it easy to cloudify any function.
+Using Amazon's Lambda Service, Lambdaws cloudifies any javascript function — including existing libraries — with no extra code.
+The goal of Lambdaws is to make it trivial to build highly scalable with high availability applications.

 ## Features

+Lambdaws will automatically:
+- Create a new SQS Queue for your function
+- Instrument your function/module to store the result on that SQS Queue
+- Zip your function/module
+- Include any depenencies needed from your module in the zip file
-- Automatic function zipping and uploading to AWS Lambda
+- Upload the zip file to AWS Lambda
-- Supports external dependencies
-- Real-time function results using SQS long polling
-- Automatic instrumentation of your module prior uploading to Lambda
+- Instantly provide your application with the execution result as soon as it is available (by using SQS long-polling)
-- Doesn't require any code change to your library / module
+- Detect any change to your library and re-upload it if needed

-- Change detection in your code and automatic re-upload at first run
+Lambdaws will __not__:
+- Alter your function or module
+- Re-upload the function on every calls
+- Add much overhead

 ## Installation